gkhantyln/YouTubeLVSViewerV2/README.md

 # YouTube Proxy Live Stream, Video and Shorts Viewer V2

+💸 Note: Our project is a paid service.
+If you are interested in purchasing, please contact us at tylngkhn@gmail.com for more details. 📧

 ## English :

 This project aims to develop a bot that automates live streaming and video watching on YouTube using proxies.